Origin: Costa Rica

-Tasting Notes: Raspberry, Pineapple, Fruit Punch
+Tasting Notes: Raspberry, Sweet Tarts, Fruit Punch

 Cedral means cedar tree in Spanish.
 This area was overrun by cedar trees in the past, but in the mid 1900s a large company from Spain came into the area and cut down the area where the farm resides today.
 Although that is quite sad, it is promising to see the Solis family re-planting and farming sustainably in the recuperating land.
 The micro climate coupled with the habitat that Alfonso has created by planting various other plants in order to produce excellent coffee is world class.
 High altitude, great cloud cover, strong sun rays, plenty of wind movement, and frequent rains lend well to the young catuai plants (only 7 years old!) growing in the fertile soil of the Dota Valley.

 Aside from having a very biodiverse farm they do many things in the quest to manage the farm sustainably.
 They use the spent cascara from processing on their plants not only as fertilizer but also to maintain moisture in the soil.
 The elements in their soil are not quite balanced enough to produce the coffee that they are after and are high in potassium; so they put down boron and zinc in order to foster an ideal base for the farm.
 Alfonso fertilizes four times a year, which is exceptional yet requires a hefty investment, and they execute this practice after first analyzing the coffee leaves to understand what is needed for the trees.
 They use extremely few chemicals in the plantation and mostly keep any disease and weeds away by hand.